Who is SSM?

 Step 2: Choosing a company name

-There are specific guidelines and requirements when you pick your ideal company name.
+There are specific guidelines and requirements when you propose the company’s name.
 We have outlined the full list in our article on selecting a company name here.

-Once you have identified your company name, you will need you check its availability with SSM.
+Once you have identified your business name, you must do a name search by checking its availability with SSM.
 Alternatively, you can use our free company name checker tool as well.

 Step 3: Register with SSM

 Your approved company name will be reserved for 30 days from the date of confirmation by SSM.
-Upon receiving confirmation, you may kickstart your registration process online via the SSM website.
+Upon confirmation, you may register a company online via the SSM website.

 The documents needed for company registration with SSM include: